Evidence for Extended Hydrogen-Poor CSM in the Three-Peaked Light Curve of Stripped Envelope Ib Supernova: Discussion

-Since our \atlas{} bands light curve for \tsf{} does not contain the early rising phase of the explosion and only includes two bands (o and c), our modelling fit to the observations is relatively unrestricted.
-In particular, our results are sensitive to our assumptions about the explosion time and initial conditions for the SN (i.e initial binary system mass, disc expansion velocity, rotational period see \ref{sec:modeling}).
-However, in our modelling, we preferred realistic initial values for masses, mass loss rates and opacity based on the observations of other SNe~Ib.
-Most such SNe data have properties consistent with the models we use to explain the properties of \tsf{}.
-One such key property is the estimated ejecta mass ($\rm M_{ej} \sim 1.7-5.2 \Msun$) of ordinary SNe Ib \citep{Drout+11,Dessart+16}, which agrees well with our data.
+Since the \atlas{} light curves of \tsf{} do not contain the early rising phase of the explosion and only include two bands (o and c), our modeling fit to the observations is relatively unrestricted.
+In particular, our results are sensitive to our assumptions about the explosion time and initial conditions for the SN (i.e., initial binary system mass, disk expansion velocity, and rotational period).
+We, therefore, preferred to adopt realistic initial values for masses, mass-loss rates, and opacity based on the observations of other SNe~Ib.
+Most such SNe have properties consistent with the models we use to explain the properties of \tsf{}.One such fundamental property is the estimated ejecta mass ($\rm M_{ej} \sim 1.7-5.2 \Msun$) of ordinary SNe~Ib \citep{Drout+11, Dessart+16}, which agrees well with our modeling results $\rm M_{ej} = 2.63M_\odot$ (see sec. \ref{subsec:modelingMagnetar}).

+We note that the slow spectroscopic evolution of \tsf{} at late times shares similarities with strongly CSM-interacting supernovae, particularly SNe IIn and IIn/Ia.
+In these types of supernovae, the spectra often exhibit relatively narrow hydrogen emission lines.
+These emission lines are attributed to a dense and slowly evolving CSM formed through the mass loss of the progenitor star before the supernova event occurs. \citep[see][]{smith14, SmithHB17, Filippenko1997, Fox+15} as they provide more detailed information and analysis on the spectroscopic properties of CSM-interacting supernovae, including SNe IIn and IIn/Ia.